EVOlution-App/DataModels/README.md

 # EVO App - Data Models

-This project will be have the models used by backend components from Evolution App.
+DataModels is the project which will allow other components to access the database from EVO App.

 ## Requirements
 - Swift 4.1